 The 4 Best Quebec Winter Destinations to Visit

 Quebec is mostly known for its rich cultural history, but did you know it is also one of the most charming places to visit during the winter season?
-Indeed, few travel destinations in North America can live up to the authentic winter wonderland experience that La Belle Province has to offer.
-Here are the 4 best Quebec winter destinations worth the trip up north.
+Indeed, few travel destinations in North America can live up to the authentic winter wonderland experience that La Belle Province has to offer, especially when using professional services of a car rental like Globe Car & Truck Rental.

 Mont-Tremblant in the Laurentians

 If you are an avid skier or snowboarder, then Mont-Tremblant is the perfect Quebec winter destination for you.
 The legendary mountain resort destination features some of the best trails to ride in North America, as well as a range of other winter activities from dog sledding and ice climbing to panoramic gondolas, traditional Finnish spas and guided sleigh rides.

 Finding a vacation condo or chalet in Mont-Tremblant is rather easy and many are located at the heart of the pedestrian village within walking distance from all the wonderful restaurants and shops.
 They even have a mountainside casino if you’re feeling lucky!

 No list of Quebec destinations to visit would be complete without the capital city.
 While the historical architecture of Vieux-Québec alone is worth the trip, the beautiful city also has a ton of winter activities to take part in and some of the best restaurants in the province.

 If you’re looking for a one-of-a-kind experience and aren’t too averse to the cold, you can spend the night in Quebec City’s famous ice hotel, the Hotel de Glace.
 One of the best times to visit is during Quebec City’s winter carnival, the Carnaval de Quebec.
 Here you will be able to do everything from making maple taffy in the snow to becoming a human bowling ball spinning down a hill into life-sized bowling pins.
 Yes, really.